mattma/ember-rocks/README.md

 - hackable express server as back end
 - build a production ready application and ready to be deployed
 - tablet and touch device support out of box
+- ready to deploy on native phone and tablet via Cordova

 ## A sample ember app in the Ember Rocks